• Skip to primary navigation

 Jump to Recipe Print Recipe

 This apple gorgonzola spinach salad is a combination of baby spinach, butter toffee pecans, sliced granny smith apples, crumbled gorgonzola cheese, and dried cranberries mixed with a homemade dried herb vinaigrette.
-I really like making this salad alongside ricotta and sausage-baked ziti.
+Serve alongside lasagna or ricotta and sausage-baked ziti.

 apple gorgonzola spinach salad in a bowl